manas15/game-theory-with-ai/README.md

 - **Claude 3 Integration:** The main agent can use Anthropic Claude 3 for decision making, with reasoning logged for each move.
 - **Setup:** Requires `requests` and a local `claude_api_key.py` for Claude integration.
 - **Security:** `.gitignore` added to protect sensitive files.

+---

+## How to Use Claude as Main Agent

+1. **Set up Claude integration** (see 'Claude 3 Integration' and 'Additional Setup' below).
+2. **Run the simulator** as usual.
+The main agent will be powered by Claude 3, playing against a population of classic strategy agents.
+For each match, Claude receives the full round history and payoff matrix, and returns both its move and a short reasoning.
+3. **View results:**
+   - The GUI will display Claude's move and reasoning for each round.
+   - The CSV log will include Claude's move, reasoning, and the full payoff matrix for every round.

+**Example:**
+- Claude is the main agent, playing against "Tit-for-Tat".
+For each round, the simulator sends the match history to Claude, which responds with a move ("TRUST" or "CHEAT") and a short explanation.
+This is shown in the GUI and logged in the CSV.

 # ... existing code ...